frankframework/frank-manual/docs/source/advancedDevelopment/deployment/basicFrankWebapp.rst

   ..
 NOTE::

      You may want to work with a stable release, for example ``7.7``.
 Release ``7.7`` will work if you apply some minor changes to ``Configuration.xml``.
 To see what changes are needed, you need file the ``FrankConfig.xsd`` that belongs to that version of our framework.
-Please contact WeAreFrank! if you want this file.
+You can download the file from `GitHub <https://github.com/frankframework/frankframework/blob/master/core/src/main/resources/xml/xsd/FrankConfig.xsd>`_

   ..
 NOTE::